-Nataliya Kesgin is the Digital & Social Media Marketing Manager at Erickson Coaching International Head Quarters in Vancouver.
-Besides enjoying her strategic marketing role, Nataliya is inspired by many applications of Solution-Focused coaching for propelling human development and personal growth.
-She is an Erickson graduate and Coach, and is also an avid advocate of women and girls’ empowerment, as well as human and animal rights.
+Nataliya is the Global Marketing Manager at Erickson Coaching International.
+Besides enjoying her strategic marketing role, Nataliya is inspired by many applications of Solution-Focused coaching in propelling human development and personal growth.
+She is an Erickson graduate and is an avid advocate of women and girls’ empowerment, as well as human and animal rights organizations.

 Setting and Living Your Own Powerful Goals

 What is one thing that makes you excited about your near future?
 Is achieving and living your own powerful goals one of them?

 Many of us have acquired a habit of associating the celebration of each new year with a brand new beginning, commitment, and realization of plans that we made in the year before.
 For better efficiency and convenience, it is easier for our minds to plan new goals on a blank canvas of a new year's calendar.
 There is something very comforting and re-assuring in having 365 new days to achieve goals that, for one reason or another, did not happen already.
 Perhaps we did not have enough courage, time, support, or determination to make them happen.
 Whatever the reason, the beginning of a new year brings a renewal of our inner resources, coupled with a determination to succeed.

 One of the great quotes states: "Every day is a new beginning" - which means that each new year gives us the gift of a new beginning regardless of any past or present challenges.
 When we start forgetting how generous this gift actually is, we can lose sight of the significance of our powerful goals, and lose mcuh-needed optimism and resourcefulness we once had for those goals that matter to us.